5.3. GPU and CUDA Boundaries

 -

-Those omissions are not paperwork.
-They are the exact extension points for strengthening the backend: verified layout proofs around more kernels, generated proof obligations for FFI symbols, fixed-tree reductions for reproducibility, narrower cuBLAS/cuFFT contracts, and translation infrastructure for native kernels.
+This vocabulary keeps extension points clear: verified layout proofs around more kernels, generated proof obligations for FFI symbols, fixed-tree reductions for reproducibility, narrower cuBLAS/cuFFT contracts, and future translation infrastructure for native kernels.

 5.3.9.
 Runtime Shape